Agile Testing – A Modern Age Documentary

 12. Preventing Issues and NOT Detecting Issues

-It is with the help of these 12 principles that an agile tester can map out what exactly is needed from him or her.
+It is with the help of these 12 principles that an Agile tester can map out what exactly is needed from him or her.
 The principles are, what you could call, job requirements.
-But apart from the principles, there are certain traits and characteristics also required from the tester such as:
+But apart from these principles, there are certain traits and characteristics also required from the tester, such as:

-Tester must have a keen eye and detect quality and provide criticism about the software
+Tester must have a keen eye, detect defects and provide criticism about the software

 - Tester must personally receive information from the stakeholders (not just written data)